Digald/Tribute_Page_FCC/README.md

 # Tribute_Page_FCC
-First front-end project from FreeCodeCamp using only HTML and CSS.
+Completed 7/2017.
+First front-end project ever from FreeCodeCamp using only HTML and CSS.